ISO 27001:2022 Annex A 8.3 Information Access Restriction: The Lead Auditor’s Guide.

 Ensure that the defined access policies are technically implemented in systems, applications, and services.
 The controls are mainly technical once you have the policy and the requirements.
 Examples of appropriate technical controls include:

-• The encryption for protecting information either at the device or information level.
+• Encryption: for protecting information either at the device or information level.

-• Setting out what the printing permissions are if appropriate.
+• Printing permissions: Setting out what the printing permissions are if appropriate.

 Implement Monitoring & Auditing